gardener/gardener/docs/concepts/node-agent.md

 ---
 title: Node Agent
-description: How Gardener bootstraps machines into worker nodes and how it installs and maintains gardener-managed node-specific components.
+description: How Gardener bootstraps machines into worker nodes and how it installs and maintains gardener-managed node-specific components
 ---

 # Gardener Node Agent